nestal/BrightFuture/README.md

 # Download

-There is only one header file to download: [BrightFuture.h](BrightFuture.hh)
+There is only one header file to download: [BrightFuture.hh](BrightFuture.hh).